Cistron/bioc3301_splats/pcr/pcr.md

 good for antibody-based detection
 ```

-When designing primers for a specific protein target, we cannot rely on algorithms (yet?) to pick the correct sequences.
+When designing primers for a specific protein target, we cannot rely on algorithms (yet) to pick the correct sequences.
 Starting off with a cDNA or plasmid with the complete protein coding sequence, you should consider the following:

 1.  **Is the expression system pro- or eukaryotic?**